odicforcesounds/The-Challenge/docs/README.md

         - wiki.odicforcesonds.com (mkdocs github default hacker template)
         - Monkey can improve this content using **Hexo**
 3. Monkey need several versions of the same website?
-    - Maybe not... while Monkey like to static version
+    - Maybe not... while Monkey like the static version
 4. Monkey English is not so good, then maybe Monkey should translate all to Portuguese.
 Therefor text content become better.
 5. [Youtube](./yt/README.md)  content must be extracted and included in site.
 New subdomain? ???.odicforcesounds.com .. if website content is in Portuguese, then videos can be included in art.subdomain (static)
 6. The propose of using Angular was to learn JavaScript.
 Monkey didn't learn any JavaScript but how to include pages in routes.
 Monkey should improve v.subdomain, while Monkey can try to build a pure vanilla-javascript from scratch.